reuk/wayverb/docs_source/microphone.md

 mesh.](images/Bidirectional_response){#fig:bidirectional}

 Results are consistent across all polar patterns tested.
-At the lower frequencies shown, the match is particularly good, with virtually no error in all directions.
+At the lower frequencies shown (100Hz to 1.5kHz), the match is particularly good, with virtually no error in all directions.
 As frequency increases, the error increases greatly.
 This happens as a result of frequency-dependent dispersion.
-At higher frequencies, the speed of wave-fronts changes depending on their direction.
+At higher frequencies (above 2.7kHz), the speed of wave-fronts changes depending on their direction.
 In the rectilinear mesh, there is no dispersion along diagonal directions [@kowalczyk_room_2011].
 Along axial directions, however, high-frequency wave-fronts move more slowly.
 This is likely the cause of the predominant "spikes" seen in the diagonal directions: in these directions, all the acoustic energy reaches the receiver, while along axial directions, the wave-fronts are slower, and the full energy does not reach the receiver within the simulation window.

 These results mirror those seen by Hacıhabiboğlu, who also records similar large errors in diagonal directions in the highest (8kHz) band.
 These errors